HajimeKawahara/exojax/documents/tutorials/MODITch4.rst

-Forward Modeling of an Emission Spectrum w/ Many Lines
+Forward Modeling of an Emission Spectrum with Many Lines
 ======================================================================

 *Septempber 3rd (2021) Hajime Kawahara*